samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 Notice the usage of partial application in the ```main()``` function.
 I am putting together multiple functions by partially applying them with their dependencies.
 It is similar to what we know as [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) but with only functions.
 I mainly did this so I can easily write tests by mocking dependencies.
 Recall the second example of F# above.

 # Searching most popular Python repositories on Github
-For this article I did a search on all Python repositories on Github which had more than 100 stars and at least used ``partial`` keyword once over the whole repository.
+To find out how Python community utilises the technique, I did a search on all Python repositories on Github, as far as Github Api can go, which had more than 100 stars and at least used ``partial`` keyword once over the whole repository.
 Here is the [source code](https://github.com/samousavih/github-search/blob/main/README.md) used for this article.

-Then I have put together a list of 100+ files of different repositories and read the code to understand how they are using partial application.
-Finally, I have short-listed well-known repositories and code extracts which were interesting e.g. pip, Panda, Conda, etc. In some repositories partial application was used multiple times but I only picked one use case.
+Then I have put together a list of 100+ entries of resulted repositories and studied the usage of partial application.
+Finally, I have short-listed well-known repositories and code extracts which were interesting e.g. pip, Panda, Conda, etc. In some repositories partial application was used multiple times but I only selected one use case.
 Additionally, in many repos the usage of the technique was complicated and not suitable to be discussed here.
 I have also, prioritised the samples which partial application was pivotal for the core problem that the repository was solving.

 # Dry run of Conda commands
 [Conda](https://github.com/conda/conda/tree/main) is a popular package manager.
 With Conda you can create multiple independent Python environments and switch between them when needed.
 There is also a dry run option which you can use to see how each command would impact the current environment setup.
-The interesting command we study here is ``Conda rename``.
-[This command](https://docs.conda.io/projects/conda/en/latest/commands/rename.html) would change the name of an environment.
+The interesting command we study here is [``Conda rename``](https://docs.conda.io/projects/conda/en/latest/commands/rename.html).
+This command would change the name of an environment.
 See below a sample usage of this command,
 ```sh
 $ Conda rename -n oldname newname
 ```